Back-Log/Back-Log/README.md

 ---

-- 🔭 I’m currently exploring **Data Structurs**
+- 🔭 I’m currently exploring **Data Structures**.

-- 🌱 I’m currently working on **Android Development**
+- 🌱 I’m currently working on **Android Development**.

-- 💬 Ask me about **C/C++, Data Structures, Algorithms**
+- 💬 Ask me about **C/C++, Data Structures, Algorithms**.

-- 📫 You can reach me at my mail: pratyush.aith@gmail.com or at https://www.linkedin.com/in/pratyush-pandey-/
+- 📫 You can reach me at my mail: pratyush.aith@gmail.com or at https://www.linkedin.com/in/pratyush-pandey-/.

 - ⚡ I'm really passionate and excited about sports.